TULiberalArts/Psychology/pages/home.md

 title: Home
 keywords: 'Psychology, research, students, courses'
 description: >-
   Join us on our mission: study Psychology at Temple University’s College of Liberal Arts, and be part of the program looking to continue cutting-edge research and providing the community with the best current practices in psychology.
 # custom variables
+promotion-table: true
+sidebar: false
 feature: true
 feature-title: Promoting Excellence in Psychological Science
 feature-body: >-